 Lead Artist: Brian Cregan

-Collaborators: Ann Curran, Anthony Haughey, Kate O’ Brien, DIT Photography, Alisha Doody; Oisin McFarland, Valerie Connor, Claire Behan, Billie Johnson
+Collaborators: Ann Curran, Anthony Haughey, Kate O’ Brien, TU Dublin Photography, Alisha Doody; Oisin McFarland, Valerie Connor, Claire Behan, Billie Johnson

 Community Partners: Aosóg Child and Family Project, Stoneybatter, Step by Step Child and Family Project, Smithfield,